mercykilonzo/DairyHub_Documentation/FAQs.md

 # DairyHub  FAQ

-Here are answers to common questions about using the DairyHub Supplier Dashboard:
+Here are answers to common questions about using the DairyHub application:

 ### What is the DairyHub App?